 Fish seek habitat that includes food (insects, minnows and aquatic vegetation) and shelter (rock beds, weed beds and downed trees).
 Find such areas and you’ll likely find fish.

-Bowhunting 360 offers fish ID resources and tons of bowfishing information.
+Bowhunters United offers information on identifying fish and tons of bowfishing information.
 Use these articles to learn the species you’re pursuing and what they might be doing.
 Learning their food preferences and spawning patterns helps you zero in on their hangouts.

 Diamond Sonar’s video provides tips on where to find fish.
 The video helps you identify what fish do throughout the year so you can anticipate where they’ll be.
 Are fish sunning, feeding or spawning?
 Once you know, circle back to what makes ideal habitat for each activity.